SUSAN TREGONING PHOTOGRAPHY

 Bentleyville "Tour of Lights" from across the Duluth Harbor.

-It’s an interesting story, how Bentleyville came to be...
+It’s an interesting story of how Bentleyville came to be...

-Although, Bentleyville is now in its 15th year, it has only been located in the Bayfront Festival Park for the last ten.
-The origin of this light display actually began in the front yard of Nathan Bentley’s home in Esko, Minnesota.
-For two years, his home was known as the “House with all the lights in Esko”.
-Originally a “drive through” display, he changed it to a “walkthrough” display with Santa visiting on the weekends in 2003.
-As the display evolved and became more elaborate, Mr. Bentley’s friends began sarcastically call it “Bentleyville” in reference to the town of Whoville from Dr. Seuss’s “How the Grinch Stole Christmas.
-The name just sort of stuck when even the visitors began calling it Bentleyville, too.
+in the Bayfront Festival Park for the last 10 years.
+This light display originated in the front yard of Nathan Bentley’s home in Esko, Minnesota.
+For two years, his home was known as the “House with all the lights in Esko.”
+Initially, it was a “drive-through” display, but he changed it to a “walkthrough” display, with Santa visiting on the weekends in 2003.
+As the display evolved and became more elaborate, Mr. Bentley’s friends began sarcastically calling it “Bentleyville” in reference to the town of Whoville from Dr. Seuss’s “How the Grinch Stole Christmas.
+The name just sort of stuck, and soon, even the visitors were calling it Bentleyville.

 The first of two giant Christmas ornaments for photo ops.